AlexMax/destiny-wishlist-generator/README.md

     - Another suggested perk for slot 2.
   - - A suggested perk for slot 3 that is only viable in PvE (PvE)
     - A suggested perk for slot 3 that is only viable in PvP (PvP)
-# Rolls that have a PvE or PvP-specific perk will have a (PvE) or (PvP) added
+    # Rolls that have a PvE or PvP-specific perk will have a (PvE) or (PvP)
-# to the front of their notes.
-Rolls that mix PvE and PvP perks will be
+    # added to the front of their notes.
+Rolls that mix PvE and PvP perks
-# automatically filtered out and not wishlisted.
+    # will be automatically filtered out and not wishlisted.
   - - A suggested perk for slot 4 that is only viable with mouse and keyboard (MKb)
     - A suggested perk for slot 4 that is only viable with a controller (Cont)
     # Rolls that mix mouse and keyboard and controller perks will be similarly
     # filtered out.
     - A suggested perk for slot 4 that is only viable with a controller in PvE (Cont, PvE)
     # Rolls can be specific to both content and control style.
+  masterwork:
+  - A suggested masterwork
+  - Another suggested masterwork
+    # Masterwork suggestions are just added to the notes of the roll.

 # You can also wishlist a weapon without perks.
 - name: Name of the weapon